Louisehift/NJUCM-Health-Informatics/Week 2/Notes.md

     ```sql
     /* Get 2 rows from the search*/
-    SELECT * FROM herbs LIMIT 2
+    SELECT * FROM herbs LIMIT 2;
     ```

 1. To the get unique (non-overlapping) values, use `DISTINCT`.

     ```sql
     /* Get the unique values for the column pinyin from the herbs table */
-    SELECT DISTINCT pinyin FROM herbs
+    SELECT DISTINCT pinyin FROM herbs;
     ```

 1. To sort the result, use `ORDER BY`, use `DESC` for the descending order.

     ```sql
     /* Get all columns and sort by the column pinyin */
-    SELECT * FROM herbs ORDER BY pinyin
+    SELECT * FROM herbs ORDER BY pinyin;

     /* use DESC to reverse the order */
-    SELECT * FROM herbs ORDER BY pinyin DESC
+    SELECT * FROM herbs ORDER BY pinyin DESC;
     ```

 1. To change data, use `UPDATE`.